50 Social Media Addiction Statistics (2026): Shocking Teen Screen Time & Mental Health Data

 Global Social Media Addiction Statistics (2026)

-1. As of 2026, the number of users of social media will have exceeded 5 billion or over 60 percent of the global population.
-This quick growth reflects on the magnitude of the use of digital platforms for shaping day-to-day behavior and mental health trends.
+1. As of 2026, the number of users of social media may exceed 5 billion or over 60 percent of the global population.
+This quick growth reflects the increasing trend for the utilization of digital platforms & to shape the day-to-day behavior with mental health trends.
 1

-2. Research estimates that approximately 210 million people worldwide may experience problematic or addictive social media use.
-This is approximately 4-5 percent of total users.
+2. As per recent study, approximately 210 million people worldwide are experiencing some problematic or addictive social media use which is approximately 4-5 percent of total users.
 2

-3. It has been found out that about 4-5 percent of the world users meet the criteria of social media addiction.
-Although the percentage might be small, it symbolizes millions of affected persons.
+3. It has been found that, about 4-5 percent of the users from entire globe already met the criteria of social media addiction.
+Although the percentage might be small, but it symbolizes millions of affected persons.

-4. Approximately, 10% of the population (33 million) is addicted to social media in the United States.
+4. Approximately, 10% of the total population (33 million) is addicted to social media in the United States only.
 4

-5. Young adults and teenagers are a disproportionate group.
-5
+5. Young adults and teenagers are supposed to be a dis-proportionate group.5

-6. Approximately thirty-six percent of adolescents report on excessive social media usage which is associated with poor results.
+6. Approximately thirty-six percent of adolescents report an excessive social media usage which is associated with poor health status.
 6

-7. The level of social media addiction in certain studies goes as high as 5 to 31 percent in different countries.
+7. As per some studies, in many countries the level of social media addiction is as high as 5 to 31 percent.
 7

-8. In Africa, addiction levels are said to be 37 with Asia coming second with 31.
+8. In Africa, addiction levels are nearly 37% whereas Asia is coming second around 31%.
 8

-9. In Europe and North America, the rates range between 15 percent and higher.
+9. In Europe and North America, the rates range between 15 percent and may be higher.
 9

-10. Adolescents with a mean of 5-hours daily on social media are more addicted.
+10. Adolescents with a minimum spending of 5-hours daily on social media are supposed to be more addicted.
 10

 There are increasing risk factors of depression and disruption of sleep in teenagers who find themselves consuming over 5 hours a day on social media.
-The prospective digital habit education can curtail the habit dependencies pattern in the long term.
+The prospective digital habit education may avoid the dependencies pattern in the long term.

 Global Social Media Addiction Statistics